jcollard/VibeDC/GDD/KnockedOutFeature/01-ImplementationPlan-Phased.md

 ## Purpose

-This document provides a phased, step-by-step implementation plan for the Knocked Out (KO) feature, organized into 8 independent phases that can be tested incrementally.
+This document provides a phased, step-by-step implementation plan for the Knocked Out (KO) feature, organized into 4 logical phases that can be tested incrementally.
 Each phase builds on the previous one and follows all patterns from GeneralGuidelines.md.

 ---